 Our work is guided by legislation and the requirement to provide accommodation up to the point of undue hardship; even during these exceptional times.
 To make the alternate mode of teaching and learning experience positive for all students, there are some adjustments that will not only accommodate students with disabilities but will benefit all students.

-If any of the students in your class (es) are registered this semester with the Accommodated Learning Centre (ALC), you would have received a Letter of Accommodations detailing the accommodations they require.
+If any of the students in your class (es) are registered this semester with the Accessible Learning Centre (ALC), you would have received a Letter of Accommodations detailing the accommodations they require.
 If you have not received such a letter for students who are now requesting accommodations, they have either chosen not to register or have not activated accommodations this semester.
 If a student approaches you requesting accommodations, and you have not received an accommodation letter from the ALC to support this request, ask the student to contact the ALC.
 Please reference your letters to ensure that accommodation needs are met.
 However, if you are unable to locate your accommodation letter, please contact the ALC.
 The ALC and Teaching Centre continue to work together to develop strategies on how to provide accommodations to your students in an alternate mode of teaching and learning.

 Please review the following information to ensure that students who require accommodations are effectively supported in an on-line environment: